mwPy247/pipeline_pexon/README.md

 # Setup a pipeline in Azure DevOps
-Again I will list the steps I made to build a pipeline:
+Again I will list the steps I made to build the pipeline:

 1. Create an Azure account
 2. Create a new project.